Bourkekev/ms2-tourism-map/README.md

 3. [GitHub](https://github.com/) - Used a repository for the project files and previous versions.
 Also used to deploy the website.
 4. [Balsamiq](https://balsamiq.com/) - Used for creating wireframes for different variations and different screen sizes.
 5. I used Photoshop and Illustrator for image and svg manipulation.
-6. [TinyPNG](https://tinypng.com/) - To keep transparent png sizes to a minimum I used the online png compressing service [TinyPNG](https://tinypng.com/).
+6. [TinyPNG](https://tinypng.com/) - To keep transparent png sizes to a minimum I used the online png compressing service [TinyPNG](https://tinypng.com/), as well as the desktop application.
 7. [Coolor](https://coolors.co/) - Used top help determine the colour scheme.

 ## Features

 ### Existing Features

 #### Minor Features
 Expand the sections below for more info on details